-This post tells you how to make a day trip to Belem, from Lisbon, Portugal.
-We took tram 15 from Lisbon and spent a day exploring Portugal’s national monuments and learning about Portugal’s amazing history.
+This post tells you how to make a day trip to Belem, from Lisbon, Portugal, and what to see in Belem, a place full of history.
+We took tram 15 from Lisbon and spent a day exploring Portugal’s national monuments and learning about Portugal’s past and great explorers.

 In Belem you will step 500 years back in time, to Portugal’s Golden Age when Vasco da Gama sailed to India, Pedro Alfares to Brazil and Ferdinand Magelland around the globe.